-Members of collaborating groups must consistently list all collaborators names.
+Members of collaborating groups must consistently list all collaborators names and submit assignments together.

 Assignments that are hard to understand are also hard to grade correctly, therefore: (a) use words and pictures to supplement your equations; (b) work must progress linearly down the page - recopy solutions that are too nonlinear.